WACCEM/healpix-remapping/README.md

 time_chunk_size: 24           # Number of time steps per chunk (balance memory/parallelism)
 time_average: "1h"            # Temporal averaging: null, "1h", "3h", "6h", "1d"
 convert_time: True            # Convert cftime to datetime64 for pandas

+# Spatial dimension configuration (OPTIONAL - will auto-detect if not specified)
+# spatial_dimensions:         # Override auto-detection for explicit control
+#   lat: -1                   # -1 means no chunking (keep full dimension)
+#   lon: -1
+#
+# Common spatial dimension names by dataset:
+#   IMERG/IR_IMERG: {lat: -1, lon: -1}
+#   ERA5: {latitude: -1, longitude: -1}
+#   E3SM: {ncol: -1}
+#   CMIP6: varies by model - may be lat/lon or latitude/longitude
+#
+# Note: Auto-detection examines the first data file and identifies coordinate
+# dimensions automatically.
+Only use explicit config if auto-detection fails
+# or you need to override for a specific reason.
 ```

 **d) Dask Configuration (Optimized for I/O-Intensive Operations):**